Billboard’s 2023 Top Music Lawyers Revealed

 Partners, global entertainment and media industry group, Reed Smith

-Partner/co-leader of global commercial litigation and disputes practice, Sidley Austin
+Partner/co-leader of global entertainment, sports and media practice, Sidley Austin

 Founder/owner, Reinhold Global